New York City English: Notable speakers

-The accent has a strong presence in media; pioneer variationist sociolinguist William Labov describes it as the most recognizable variety of North American English.
-The following famous people are native New York City area speakers, demonstrating typical features of the accent.
+The New York accent has a strong presence in media; pioneer variationist sociolinguist William Labov described it as one of the two most recognizable regional accents of North American English (the other being the Southern accent).
+The following famous people are native New York City–area speakers—including some speakers of other varieties native to the region—that all demonstrate typical features of the New York accent.